PMArkive/gblinkdx/README.md

 **-pXXXX**
 Use parallel port base address XXXX, e.g. `-pD010`.
 See "Using a custom port" for more info.

+**-dXXX**
+Override delay between byte transfers to XXX number of port reads, e.g. `-d64`.
+Normally the software tries to determine this automatically to optimise transfer speed and stability, but it doesn't always work perfectly.
+If the connection is unstable & you get bad reads, try a higher number.
+64 was the fixed delay used in earlier versions, so `-d64` should be a good baseline if you're having problems.

 Interactive mode
 ----------------